BuxtonCalvin/MultiProtocolGateway/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://github.com/jBuxtonCalvin/MultiProtocolGateway/blob/main/LICENSE)
 [![CodeQL Status](https://img.shields.io/github/actions/workflow/status/BuxtonCalvin/MultiProtocolGateway/codeql.yml)](https://github.com/BuxtonCalvin/MultiProtocolGateway/actions/workflows/codeql.yml)

 **Multi Protocol Gateway (MPG)** is a production-grade data bridge for industrial and energy-monitoring hardware.

+🙏 Credits

+This application was inspired by and built upon the excellent work by [@HotNoob](https://github.com/HotNoob/PythonProtocolGateway) and their PythonProtocolGateway project and the precedent project [@andiburger/growatt2mqtt](https://github.com/andiburger/growatt2mqtt).
+We extend our sincere gratitude for their efforts in solar inverter data management.
+MPG diverges from these efforts with Web UI Management, concurrent Multi-Protocol capability, multiple concurrent bridges, extended hardware device support and all with a completely re-factored data read and write logic.

-It reads live register data from Modbus RTU/TCP, CAN bus, and proprietary serial protocols, then fans that data out to any combination of MQTT brokers, TimescaleDB, InfluxDB, and JSON outputs — all managed through a built-in web administration UI.
+MPG reads live register data from Modbus RTU/TCP, CAN bus, and proprietary serial protocols, then fans that data out to any combination of MQTT brokers, TimescaleDB, InfluxDB, and JSON outputs — all managed through a built-in web administration UI.
+It is planned to extend hardware reads to include rest apis as well as proprietary protocols that do not rely on serial data.

 MPG is purpose-built for solar inverters, battery management systems (BMS), energy meters, and any device that speaks Modbus, but its protocol-map architecture means it can be adapted to virtually any register-based hardware.